Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements.typ

 @vscode-options-flow-after shows the new flow of Isabelle options when starting #vscode[].
 The VSCode Isabelle extension has access to both the CLI arguments given to the `isabelle vscode` command, and whatever settings are set in VSCode.

-These two get merged, prioritizing the options within the `ISABELLE_VSCODIUM_ARGS` variable, and this merged set of option overwrites gets sent to the language server.
+These two get merged, prioritizing the options within the `ISABELLE_VSCODIUM_ARGS` variable, and this merged set of option overwrites gets passed to the language server.

 === Option Types